Houses in Multiple Occupation (HMOs)

 - the proposed management arrangements for the house must be satisfactory

-The HMO will need to satisfy standards prescribed by the Government in the form of regulations.
+The HMO will need to satisfy standards laid down by the Government and/or local authority.
 These will cover such things as -

 - number, type and quality of bathrooms, toilets etc.